Stage 1: Rear-Facing Car Seats

 Things to watch for:

-Make sure there is at least 2.5 cm (1 inch) of space between the top of your child’s head and the top of the car seat; every car seat is different.
+Make sure there is enough space between the top of your child’s head and the top of the car seat; every car seat is different.
 Check your car seat user guide to know how much space is required.

 Make sure the chest clip is at your child’s armpit level and closed properly.

 Make sure the harness straps are snug on your child’s hips.